Peachtree, North Carolina

 In 2003, Moog Inc. established a manufacturing facility in Peachtree employing more than 400 people to build motors and blowers for the aerospace industry.
 Peachtree is home to a 134-bed nursing home which was built in 2020 and the Cherokee County headquarters for the North Carolina Forest Service.
 Also, the $20 million, 66,000-square-foot Cherokee County School of Innovation & Technology campus opened in 2023.

 History

 Cherokee Native Americans had a courthouse building named the Hiwassee Townhouse located in Peachtree.
 Around 1755, after being scattered by war, the Natchez Native Americans also established a town near Peachtree.
 In 1820, a Baptist Mission School at the Natchez town was founded by Rev. Evan Jones.
 The Native Americans were forcibly removed from the area during the summer of 1838 via the Trail of Tears.
+From 1933-1934, the Smithsonian Institution excavated a Native American burial mound in Peachtree as anthropologist John R. Swanton suspected the mound might be the location of Guasili, which was visited by Hernando de Soto in 1540.